mainwp/mainwp-child/readme.txt

 * Fixed: JS conflict caused by the Hide Jetpack plugin feature

 = 4.4.0.3 - 3-30-2023 =
-* Fixed: An issue with adding sites caused by incompatible file-system
+* Fixed: An issue with adding sites caused by incompatible filesystem
 * Updated: Support for the Jetpack Scan extension
 * Updated: Compatibility for older WordPress versions